MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-app-services/includes/4-explore-continuous-integration-deployment.md

 ### Things to know about continuous deployment

 When you create your web app with App Service, you can choose automated or manual deployment.
-As you review these options, consider which deployment method to implement for your web apps and website.
+As you review these options, consider which deployment method to implement for your App Service apps.

 - **Automated deployment** (continuous integration) is a process used to push out new features and bug fixes in a fast and repetitive pattern with minimal impact on end users.
 Azure supports automated deployment directly from several sources: